NBA Rumors: Magic Johnson To Meet With Lakers Regarding Failed Bid For Anthony Davis, Per ‘LA Times’

 Although the Los Angeles Lakers put on a united front as they edged the Boston Celtics, 129-128, on Thursday night, numerous reports ahead of the NBA’s trade deadline hinted at tension behind the scenes.
-As previously reported by the Inquisitr, it was even speculated that the New Orleans Pelicans had stretched out negotiations for their All-NBA big man, Anthony Davis, and spread trade rumors to sow discontent among Los Angeles’ younger players, all in revenge for the Lakers’ alleged tampering with Davis.
+As previously reported by the Inquisitr, it was even speculated that the New Orleans Pelicans had stretched out negotiations for their All-Star big man, Anthony Davis, and spread trade rumors to sow discontent among Los Angeles’ younger players, all in revenge for the Lakers’ alleged tampering with Davis.

 With Davis remaining in New Orleans despite how the Lakers purportedly offered several key youngsters and veterans to the Pelicans, a new report from the Los Angeles Times suggests that Lakers president Magic Johnson plans to meet with the team over the weekend to discuss the failed trade attempt.
 Citing two sources familiar with the situation, Broderick Turner wrote that Johnson will be telling his players that the NBA “is a business” and that the Lakers are determined to do what they could in their quest for more NBA championships.